Esylus/Coding-Standards/2_DocStandards.md

 ## 1. General

-* itGroove has selected Documentation.js (https://documentation.js.org/) as its documentation generator.
+* itGroove has selected Documentation.js (https://documentation.js.org/) as its code documentation generator.
-* It's used to generate documentation from comments within your code. documentation processes JavaScript comments in the JSDoc format.
+* It's used to generate documentation from comments within your code.
+Documentation.js processes JavaScript comments in the JSDoc format.
 JSDoc is not code however.
 It's a simple and standard syntax for writing documentation.

 JSDoc lets you specify absolutely everything about your code: use @name to say what something is called, @kind for whether it's a function or a class, @param for its parameters, and so on.
 But writing all of that explicitly is tedious, so where it can, `documentation` automatically populates @name, @kind, and @memberof tags based on its reading of the code.